List of Supergirl characters: Kara Zor-El / Kara Danvers / Supergirl

-Kara Zor-El / Kara Danvers / Supergirl (portrayed by Melissa Benoist as an adult, seasons 1-6; Malina Weissman and Izabela Vidovic as a teenager) is a 24-year-old Kryptonian living in National City, who must embrace her powers after previously hiding them.
+Kara Zor-El / Kara Danvers / Supergirl (Melissa Benoist as an adult, seasons 1–6; Malina Weissman and Izabela Vidovic as a teenager) is a 24-year-old Kryptonian living in National City, who must embrace her powers after previously hiding them.
 When her pod crashed on Earth at a young age, she was found by her cousin Superman and was taken to live with his friend Jeremiah Danvers.
 She assists her adoptive sister, Alex Danvers, as part of the Department of Extranormal Operations (DEO).
 She discovers the truth that Jeremiah Danvers also worked for the DEO, so they would not take Kara.
 Alex's co-workers at the DEO help Kara to perfect her powers.
 Kara has a day job, working as Cat Grant's assistant at CatCo.
 Kara learns of the existence of metahumans and the multiverse when she befriends Barry Allen, aka the Flash, a superhero from a parallel Earth (Earth-1).
 Benoist expressed her excitement over portraying the character, and being able to "(tell) a story about a human being really realizing their potential and their strength".
 Claire Holt and Gemma Atkinson were considered for the role.

 In season two, Kara deals with feuds between Earth's native populace and the extraterrestrial community, and struggles with romantic feelings for Daxamite prince Mon-El.
 She learns that Superman was formerly a member of the DEO, making her his successor within the organization.
-She becomes very close with Lex Luthor's paternal half-sister Lena, and is targeted by Luthor's mother, Lilian, leader of Project Cadmus, an organization now dedicated to the exploitation and destruction of all aliens.
+She becomes close with Lex Luthor's paternal half-sister Lena, and is targeted by Luthor's mother, Lilian, leader of Project Cadmus, an organization now dedicated to the exploitation and destruction of all aliens.
 Kara's adversaries include Mon-El's mother, Rhea, who wants to retrieve her son, the prince of Daxam, and invade Earth.
 Kara also becomes a visiting superhero to Earth-1 and a recurring ally of its heroes, including Barry's best friend, Oliver Queen, the vigilante archer Green Arrow.